BDC Hamburger Icon

 How do you transform a static site into a responsive website?

 For site owners like you, this means you no longer have to create a separate site for mobile users.
-Now, to transition to a responsive design, you must do the following:
+Now, to transition to a responsive design, you must do the following.

 FYIDid you know

-Transforming your static site into a responsive site will save you time in the long run, especially when it comes to tracking data and analytics.
+Transforming your static site into a responsive site will save you time in the long run, especially when it comes to tracking data analytics.
 This pivot is relatively seamless but can lead to an uptick in site traffic and conversion rates.

 Why should businesses have responsive websites?